Adjective-Object/Ocean-irc/README.md

 4. A GUI in ocean-client for managing plugins
 	- maybe using git repos and have a curated list?
 5. markdown parsing in messages
-6. yeah idk what else.
+6. Color theming with a generic theme.json

 ##Finishing Notes
 This is stuff we will probably end up using over the course of the hackathon, so if its relevant to you, read up.